Security-Onion-Solutions/securityonion-docs/cases.rst

 Creating a New Case
 -------------------

-The first time you open Cases, it will be empty.
+On a new deployment, Cases will be empty until you create a new case.

 .. image:: images/cases-empty.png
   :target: _images/cases-empty.png